 If emissions tests are required in your state, that’s another important test to complete before you buy.
 This is something the seller should have done, so be sure to ask.

 Make sure you’ve got all the paperwork covered.
-The documents required to finalize a used car sale differ by state, so be sure to get an overview of your state’s requirements with this AAA title transfer list of rules for every state.
+The documents required to finalize a used car sale differ by state, so be sure to get an overview of your state’s requirements.
 Then check with your motor vehicle department to make sure you have all the paperwork you need.

 You can take care of many DMV/MVD transactions—including title transfers in Alaska, Arizona, California, and Utah—at most AAA offices.